-At the point of sale the Red Sox won four World Series and the New York Yankees won zero.
+At the point of sale the Red Sox won five World Series trophies, and the New York Yankees won zero.
 After the sale of Babe Ruth in 1920, and up until 2004, the Yankees won 26 World Series and the Red Sox won zero.
 More important to this myth, the Yankees won four World Series between 1920 and 1932, with Babe Ruth, and the Red Sox won zero.
-As anyone who knows anything about sports, winning breeds winning, and the Yankees went onto an unprecedented run between 1936 and 1962 that some Red Sox fans could attribute to the sale of Babe Ruth, if the idea that winning breeds winning means anything.
+As anyone who knows anything about sports, winning breeds winning, and the Yankees went on an unprecedented run between 1936 and 1962 that some Red Sox fans could attribute to the sale of Babe Ruth, if the idea that winning breeds winning means anything.

 Most writers love to write provocative articles from an angle no one has ever considered before.
 We enjoy taking a well-known story and providing a non-traditional perspective that opens our readers eyes to “the other side”.
 The other side, of the story we now call The Curse of the Bambino involves a suggestion that the conditions surrounding Harry Frazee’s sale of Babe Ruth to the Yankees were a lot more complicated than most people know.
 The author of such a provocative article is then obligated to back up his assessment with data that supports his thesis.
 This thesis becomes more provocative when the author can provide data that most people don’t know.

-The Curse of the Bambino suggests that the sale of Babe Ruth from the Red Sox to the New York Yankees prevented the Red Sox from winning the World Series from the point of sale in 1920 to the publication date of the Dan Shaughnessy book in 1990 (the Red Sox finally won the World Series in 2004).
+The Curse of the Bambino suggests that the sale of Babe Ruth from the Red Sox to the New York Yankees prevented the Red Sox from winning the World Series from the point of sale in 1920 to the publication date of the Dan Shaughnessy book of the same name in 1990 (the Red Sox finally won the World Series in 2004).
 Some of the authors, who attempted to write the other side of the sale of Babe Ruth and eight other players from the Red Sox to the Yankees, looked at the data from a baseball perspective, others chose a financial lens, and some had slide show presentations that suggest while history will never judge Harry Frazee kindly, the reactions to his sales and trades were evenly divided among fans and sportswriters at the time.

-Anytime we read an article that suggests a matter is far more complicated than we ever knew, our natural inclination is to weed through their narrative for the simple truths.
+Anytime we read an article that suggests a matter is far more complicated than we ever knew, our natural inclination is to weed through their narrative to find the simple truths.
 One simple truth that permeates all of the articles written on this topic is that Harry Frazee made historical mistakes, and those mistakes led to the Yankee dynasty of the 1920’s and the early part of the 1930’s.

 Another simple truth that is all but impossible to ignore is that the Red Sox won three World Series in four years before the sales and sale/trades, and they finished no higher than fifth in the thirteen years following the sales/trades.
-Other than a blip in 1925, the Yankees finished no lower than third in their league, and they won seven pennants and four World Series championships over the same thirteen-year period, following the trades.
+Other than a blip in 1925, the Yankees finished no lower than third in their league, and they won seven pennants and four World Series championships over the same thirteen-year period, following the trades and sales.
 Another fact that’s impossible to ignore in all of the data is that among all the players involved, there were three people most responsible for this shift in the balance of power, Babe Ruth of course, Harry Frazee, and former Boston Red Sox manager-turned-New York Yankee business manager (general manager) Ed Barrow.

 Those of us who enjoy reading authors take those simple truths and attempt to provide another perspective on them, enjoyed the article written by Glenn Stout titled Harry Frazee.
 In this article, Stout writes that The Curse of the Bambino, and the subsequent demonization of Harry Frazee, was largely a myth created by writers to help Boston Red Sox fans to explain their team’s disastrous loss to the Mets in the 1986 World Series.
 The thesis of the The Curse of the Bambino was there was no other way to describe that inexplicable loss.
 Stout writes that 1986 Red Sox fans were looking for someone to explain the inexplicable to them.
 They wanted a scapegoat, and they found one in Harry Frazee.
 His actions, over sixty years prior, allowed them to think there was more going on than some clutch hitting by the Mets, and an error in game six of the series that led to the Red Sox defeat that year.
 It was, of course, the ghost of Babe Ruth haunting them.